sabre-io/sabre.io/source/uri/usage.md

 Normalize
 ---------

-There are many ways to specify uris that all point to the same thing.
-The normalize function helps you make these uris consistent with each other, which in turn allows you to make better comparisons.
+There are many ways to specify URIs that all point to the same thing.
+The normalize function helps you make these URIs consistent with each other, which in turn allows you to make better comparisons.

 For example, these urls all point to the same resource: